11 migrants freed from refrigerated truck in Bavaria | DW | 23.12.2019

 Germany's federal police force said on Monday that 11 migrants were freed from a refrigerated truck at a service station in Bavaria.

 The migrants boarded the truck in Serbia and were found at a highway service station on Saturday.
-Police said that the migrants were aged 14 to 31, came from Afghanistan, and were now in police custody.
+Police said that the migrants were aged 14 to 31, came from Afghanistan, and were taken into police custody.

 Read more: Children on the Move: Refugees and experts reassess the future of young migrants